alphagov/government-service-design-manual/service-manual/users/user-research/userresearchtools.md

 ##Weaknesses/when not to use##

-Using online research tools in-house can be cheaper that assigning a third party agency to conduct the work, however, as pointed out above, this is dependent of user research teams having adequate resource.
+Using online research tools in-house can be cheaper than assigning a third party agency to conduct the work, however, as pointed out above, this is dependent of user research teams having adequate resource.

 ##Number/types of participants##